-With the introduction of FalconStor® StorSafe, traditional tape backup is replaced by virtual tape in a backup-to-disk (B2D) format.
-FalconStor StorSafe is a complete, integrated solution that improves the speed and performance of IBM i backup and recovery, enhances security via encryption to tape, and simplifies data movement.
-Implementing FalconStor StorSafe enables high-performance restore, eliminates tape transport, and offers tape encryption at the central site to meet secure off-site vaulting requirements.
+With the introduction of the FalconStor® Virtual Tape Library (VTL) solution, traditional tape backup is replaced by virtual tape in a disk-to-disk (D2D) format.
+FalconStor VTL is a complete, integrated solution that improves the speed and performance of IBM i backup and recovery, enhances security via encryption to tape, and simplifies data movement.
+Implementing FalconStor VTL enables high-performance restore, eliminates tape transport, and offers tape encryption at the central site to meet secure offsite vaulting requirements.

-Because FalconStor StorSafe incorporates its own disk resources, it doesn't consume costly IBM i storage, so there is no impact on internal IBM i disk consumption.
+Because FalconStor VTL incorporates its own disk resources, it doesn't consume costly IBM i storage, so there is no impact on internal IBM i disk consumption.
 Emulation of IBM Tape Libraries and Tape drives combined with native support for IBM i backup tools, makes it easy for backup administrators to manage their backup infrastructure.
 No additional knowledge is required.
 All operations and process are transparent and continue as normal.
 The only difference is that backup and restore is faster, and data is stored more reliably and efficiently.

-NATIVE IBM I SUPPORT WITH FALCONSTOR STORSAFE
+NATIVE IBM i SUPPORT WITH FALCONSTOR VTL